gamzrdogane/Conditioned-3D-Deep-Kriging-with-Locally-Varying-Anisotropy/README.md

 **Folder C-DK 3D-Nested CV:** This folder contains an example Data folder for implementing the C-DK model, along with a Jupyter notebook that demonstrates the extension of DeepKriging into 3D.
 Conditioning is achieved using Locally Dependent Moments (LDM).
 To execute the code, run `C-DK 3D-Nested CV.ipynb`.

-**Folder C-DK+LVA 3D-Nested CV:** This folder contains the same example Data folder as in Folder C-DK 3D-Nested CV, which is required for implementing the C-DK+LVA model.
+**Folder C-DK+LVA 3D-Nested CV:** This folder contains the same example Data folder as in Folder C-DK 3D-Nested CV, with the addition of the LVA file, which is required for implementing the C-DK+LVA model.
 This model enhances the ability to represent complex geological features.
 To execute the code, run C-DK+LVA 3D-Nested CV.ipynb.

 Note that GSLIB executable files may be required.